Local data show strictest White House COVID-19 recommendations aren't applicable here, Tulsa leaders say

 Bynum characterized Tulsa and Oklahoma as being in the early part of the third phase of the pandemic.

-"We are encouraging people to limit social gatherings and to consider take out," Frye wrote.
+"We are encouraging people to limit social gatherings and to consider take out" rather than eating in restaurants, Frye wrote.
 "We continue to monitor regularly our data and put forth recommendations for different risk levels, and I am not opposed to adjusting recommendations as the situation warrants it."

 Corey Jones